panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 To stop the stopwatch user clicks *Stop* button.
 The *Stop* button handler `stopHandler()` accesses the timer id from the reference and stops the timer `clearInterval(timerIdRef.current)`.

-Additionally, if the component unmounts while the stopwatch being active, the cleanup function of `useEffect()` is going to stop the timer too.
+Additionally, if the component unmounts while the stopwatch being active, the [cleanup](/react-useeffect-explanation/#6-the-side-effect-cleanup) function of `useEffect()` is going to stop the timer too.

-As you can see, in the stopwatch example the reference was used to store the infrastructure data &mdash; the active timer id.
+In the stopwatch example, the reference was used to store the infrastructure data &mdash; the active timer id.

 *Side challenge: can you improve the stopwatch by adding a Reset button?
 Share your solution in a comment below!*

-## 2. Access DOM elements
+## 2. Accessing DOM elements

 Another useful application of the `useRef()` hook is to access DOM elements.
-You can do it in 3 steps:
+It's done in 3 steps:

 A) Define the reference to access the element `const elementRef = useRef()`;